ClickHouse/dbt-clickhouse/README.md

 WARNING:

-To use distributed materializations correctly you should set **insert_distributed_sync** = 1 or use as prehhook in order to have correct data while SELECT queries.
-Otherwise downstream calculation could be wrong if the distributed insert is not finished in time
+To use distributed materializations correctly you should set **insert_distributed_sync** = 1 (or use as prehook) in order to have correct data while SELECT queries.
+Otherwise, downstream calculation could be wrong if the distributed insert is not finished in time.

 ## Distributed table materialization